Stockholm International School

-Stockholm International School (SIS) provides an international education in English to approximately 700 students aged 3–18 in the heart of Sweden's capital.
-Offering the International Primary Curriculum and International Baccalaureate Middle Years and Diploma Programmes, the school year takes place between mid-August to mid-June and has a minimal instructional period of 178 days, divided into two semesters.
-SIS is situated next to St. Johannes Church in the centre of Stockholm.
+Stockholm International School (SIS) offers an international education in English to around 800 students aged 3–18 (as of October 2025) in the heart of Sweden's capital.
+Teaching International Baccalaureate Primary Years, Middle Years, and Diploma Programmes, the school year takes place between mid-August to mid-June and has a minimal instructional period of 178 days, divided into two semesters.
+SIS has two sites: the Primary School is housed on Johannesgatan next to St. Johannes Church in the centre of Stockholm.
 As of 2021, the head of the school is María (Marisa) Isabel León.
+The Middle and Upper Schools of SIS are housed in Norra Latin on Drottninggatan.

 History

-Gisela Dietz founded the English School, which initially in 1951 occupied a campus on Djurgården.
+Gisela Dietze founded the English School, which initially, in 1951 occupied a campus on Djurgården.
 The school had 58 students from 15 countries by the end of that year.
 The school was renamed to Anglo-American School of Stockholm in 1964 and then to International School of Stockholm in 1978.
-The student body numbered 288 by 1967, when SIS moved to its current location.
+The student body numbered 288 by 1967, when SIS moved to its current location on Johannesgatan.
 The International School of Stockholm sought to have the International Baccalaureate Programme implemented at the school in 2000 and the first IB students started at the school in 2001.
 In 2004, the school changed its name to Stockholm International School.

 Curricula at Stockholm International School

-The International Primary Curriculum (IPC) - for students aged 3 to 12 - focuses on the development of the whole child in the classroom and in the world outside.
+The International Baccalaureate Primary Years Programme (PYP) - for students aged 3 to 12 - is designed to make the students "inquirers, thinkers, communicators, risk takers, knowledgeable, principled, caring, open-minded, well-balanced, and reflective."

 The International Baccalaureate Middle Years Programme (MYP) - for students aged 11 to 16 - provides a framework of academic challenge and life skills, achieved through embracing and transcending traditional school subjects.

 The International Baccalaureate Diploma Programme (DP) - for students aged 16 to 19 - is a demanding two-year curriculum leading to final examinations and a qualification that is welcomed by leading universities around the world.